Wednesday, December 24, 2014

 Speak for me -until we meet.

-I have been taking in the views of the city and have been out to the movie studio over to Lincoln Park through the Selig Zoo and numerous places.
+I have been taking in the city's views and have been out to the movie studio, over to Lincoln Park, through the Selig Zoo, and to numerous places.

 Park and Public Library at San Pedro, Cal